jonpetri/cmake-workshop/content/fetch-content.rst

    - CMake lets you satisfy dependencies *on-the-fly*.
    - You can do so at build-time with ``ExternalProject``, but you need to adopt a superbuild framework.
-   - At configure-time, you can use the ``FetchContent`` module: it can only be applied with dependencies that also use CMake.
+   - At configure-time, you can use the ``FetchContent`` module: it is more a appropriate with dependencies that also use CMake.